 Proposal and Eligibility Details

-Health & Safety Protocols: Pi Sigma Alpha takes the health and safety of our conference attendees very seriously and will continue to monitor health risks related to the COVID-19 pandemic, as well as the recent monkeypox outbreak.
-At a minimum, all conference attendees will be required to follow the rules and guidelines laid out by George Washington University, which currently includes a requirement that all attendees be fully masked unless eating or drinking.
-Additional COVID-19-related requirements such as a vaccine and/or booster requirement and testing may also be required to attend.
+Pi Sigma Alpha takes the health and safety of our conference attendees very seriously and will continue to monitor health risks, including those related to the COVID-19 pandemic.
+At a minimum, all in-person conference attendees are required to be fully vaccinated against COVID-19 and to follow the rules and guidelines laid out by George Washington University, which currently requires all attendees to be fully masked in common areas unless eating or drinking.
+Additional COVID-19-related requirements such as testing may also be required to attend.
 Pi Sigma Alpha will notify all conference participants of any additional health requirements closer to the event.